ngerakines/protoc-gen-whatever/README.md

 The `--whatever_out` argument is used to set the location of generated output files.

 The `--whatever_opt` argument is used to set the input template and optional output file name.
+This argument is optional and defaults to `--whatever_opt=whatever.tpl`.

 For example, with `--whatever_out=. --whatever_opt=input.tpl` the plugin will look for a file named `input.tpl` in the current working directory and generate a file namee `output` in the current working directory.

 With `--whatever_out=cmd --whatever_opt=templates/cobra.tpl,commands.go`, the plugin will look for the `templates/cobra.tpl` file as the template and render the file `cmd/commands.go`.

+# Templates

+The input to the template is the `CodeGeneratorRequest` structure as defined in `google/protobuf/compiler/plugin.proto`.

 # Usage